Questions & Answers About JDinteractive

 Students in graduate level programs and upper-level students in our residential program have the option of taking certain classes online.
 There must be available space in the class and the student’s reason for taking a JDi class is compelling.

-What academic support services are available to JDinteractive students?
+What academic support services are available to JDi students?

-JDinteractive students have access to extensive programming and academic services, including academic and student counseling, student support, virtual tutors, study groups, bar exam preparation, and professional development.
-Like residential JD students, JDinteractive students can engage with faculty for academic support and counseling.
+JDi students have access to extensive programming and academic services, including academic and student counseling, student support, virtual tutors, study groups, bar exam preparation, and professional development.
+Like residential J.D. students, JDi students can engage with faculty for academic support and counseling.
 Faculty hold online office hours to answer questions and counsel students regularly.

 What information technology (IT) support is provided?

-How do JDinteractive graduates prepare for the bar exam?
+How do JDi graduates prepare for the bar exam?

 The College of Law also provides courses specific to preparing for the bar.
 First, all students will have access to AccessLex’s interactive Helix Bar Review prep course in their final year of law school.
 This comprehensive bar review program offers traditional law outlines and practice questions as well as an online, adaptive learning platform that uses an integrated content approach, an active learning interface, personalized pathways, and flexible access options designed to adapt to individual learning styles and to help students efficiently use study time to confidently prepare for the bar exam.
 In addition, a semester long course on foundational skills for attorney licensing is available to all JDi students.

-Does the College of Law support JDinteractive students and graduates in finding employment?
+Does the College of Law support JDi students and graduates in finding employment?

 The College of Law is committed to providing all of our students with personalized career and professional development services.
-Students in JDinteractive have access to the Office of Career Services, including instruction related to drafting resumes, cover letters, and other job application materials, résumé review, mock job interviews, job search assistance and guidance related to networking and professionalism.
+Students in JDi have access to the Office of Career Services, including instruction related to drafting resumes, cover letters, and other job application materials, resumé review, mock job interviews, job search assistance and guidance related to networking and professionalism.

 What out-of-class opportunities are available?

-JDi students are able to participate in a wide variety of special events and to join student organizations, including the Student Bar Association, the Syracuse Law Review, and JD Beyond, a student group formed by JDi students.
+JDi students are able to participate in a wide variety of special events and to join student organizations, including the Student Bar Association and the Syracuse Law Review.
 To facilitate JDi student participation, many student organization events and meetings are held online.
 However, some events and meetings are in-person only, and JDi students may not be able to participate unless they attend in-person.

 Do JDinteractive students participate in student organizations?

-Can Syracuse online JD program students sit for the bar in all states?
+Can JDi students sit for the bar in all states?

 In New York State, the New York Court of Appeals determines the rules for admission to the bar.
 Under the Court’s current rules, graduation from the Syracuse University’s JDi program does not automatically qualify an individual to take the New York bar exam.
 Graduates can petition the court for a waiver of strict compliance with the rule and permission to take the examination, but applicants should carefully consider these rules before beginning their legal education.
 As of August 2022, graduates who have petitioned the court for a waiver have been successful.